What Should a 3–6 Month Old Wear to Bed at 16°C?

 In the Adelaide Hills in winter, a 16°C bedroom at 7pm is often the warmest it will be that night.
 Without bedroom heating, temperatures in the ranges can fall to 13–14°C by pre-dawn — particularly in older homes that lose heat steadily, and in elevated suburbs like Stirling where cold air pools overnight.
 At that point, the 3.5 TOG bag continues to be the right choice, and the room has moved into territory where the 15°C guidance applies: heating the bedroom toward 18°C, if practical, is worth considering for the next sleep.

-If your room instead holds at 16°C all night — good insulation, or passive warmth from adjacent living areas — the 3.5 TOG bag and full layering may run slightly warm by morning.
+If your room instead holds at 16°C all night — good insulation, or passive warmth from adjacent living areas — the 3.5 TOG bag may run slightly warm by morning.
 Check the chest at the first night feed: if it's damp, the room is warmer than you thought and a 2.5 TOG bag on the next sleep may be more comfortable.
-Knowing what your home actually does overnight takes about a week of observation and a cheap room thermometer.
+Knowing what your home does overnight takes about a week of observation and a cheap room thermometer.

 Frequently asked questions